 Children won’t be under constant supervision forever however.
 One day, the child will walk freely through the house.
 The law is not meant to last forever either.
 Galatians 3:23 ends with us being guarded by the law “until the coming faith would be revealed.”
-And in verse 24 it continues, “So then, the law was our guardian until Christ came, in order that we might be justified by faith.”
+And init continues, “So then, the law was our guardian until Christ came, in order that we might be justified by faith.”
 The law is necessary until the time of Christ.
 After that, we walk freely.
-In verse 19 it says that the law “was added because of transgressions.”
+In it says that the law “was added because of transgressions.”
 This means that transgressions are prevented by the law.
 These are the accidents just mentioned.
 Through the law people who are inclined to sin are kept in check, so that they do not sin as badly as they would without the law.
 But that is not the only meaning or purpose.

 If it says that the law has been “added,” you may ask yourself, “what has it been added to?”
-This is explained in Galatians three.
-In verse six the Bible says that, “Abraham believed God, and it was counted to him as righteousness.”
+This is explained in Galatians 3:6, where the Bible says that “Abraham believed God, and it was counted to him as righteousness.”
 In the book of Genesis the Lord God makes all kinds of promises to Abraham.
 God promises Abraham that in him all the nations of the earth will be blessed.
 He promises that He will give him the land of Canaan as an inheritance.
 He promises that He will make him a great nation.
 And Abraham believes those promises of God.
 God reckons or considers that faith to be righteousness.
 In other words, God says, “Abraham, I declare you to be righteous, not based on anything you have done, but because you believe in My promises.”

-Paul explains in this chapter that God always treats people like this.
-(Galatians 3:7) Abraham is blessed by God because of his faith.
+Paul explains in this chapter that God always treats people like this (Galatians 3:7).
+Abraham is blessed by God because of his faith.
 And the same goes for all nations.
 Through faith they will be blessed.
-That blessing consists of being a child of God, “for in Christ Jesus you are all sons of God, through faith.”
-(Galatians 3:26) As a child of God, you will always be with Him: on earth now, after this life in heaven, and finally on the new earth.
+That blessing consists of being a child of God, “for in Christ Jesus you are all sons of God, through faith” (Galatians 3:26).
+As a child of God, you will always be with Him: on earth now, after this life in heaven, and finally on the new earth.
 What a blessing!

 The law was added